TaimurHS/OnboardingProject/README.md

 Notes for future:

 1) On the frontend, "Add Student" will populate all fields and send it to the server for processing.
-These fields will include "Courses", which could either initially be empty, or have courses too ("Courses" is a list of course names - these courses are already registered in the DB beforehand).
+These fields will include "Courses", which could either initially be empty, or have courses too ("Courses" is a list of course names...these courses are already registered in the DB beforehand).

 2) On the frontend, "Edit Student" flow will be like this:
   - Get all the details from the backend and display them in text-boxes ('name' textbox should not be editable)